It's Too Late To Mail Your Ballot, But Not Too Late To Drop It Off Before Next Week's Election

 “There are initiatives and questions that will determine the future of this city that will depend on your participation,” said Lopez.

-The turnout so far for this election is about 3%, which is far below where the city normally is at this time prior to Election Day.
-The mayor discussed why getting more voters to turn in their ballot is so important, with most questions focusing on local issues like tax initiatives and school board elections.READ MORE: COVID In Colorado: Halloween Safety Includes Face Mask, Smaller Gatherings Outdoors
+The turnout so far for this election is about 6%, which is far below where the city normally is at this time prior to Election Day.
+The mayor discussed why getting more voters to turn in their ballot is so important, with most questions focusing on local issues like tax initiatives and school board elections.READ MORE: Quandary Peak Reservation System Deemed A 'Success' As Pilot Program Draws To Close

 “What we have to guard against in this election, is to not allow a small group of voters to determine the direction of our city,” said Hancock.
 “We have very critical initiatives on the ballot, it’s important that we all lean in and have our voices heard.”

-Lopez detailed how easy it is to vote in Denver elections, “Fill out the ballot, sign the back, drop it off at one of the secure, 24-hour drop boxes.”MORE NEWS: Firefighter Larry Wyant Dies While Battling Eastern Colorado Grass Fire
+Lopez detailed how easy it is to vote in Denver elections, “Fill out the ballot, sign the back, drop it off at one of the secure, 24-hour drop boxes.”MORE NEWS: COVID In Colorado: As Cases Rise, COVID Patients Are Using A Lot Of Hospital Resources

 Find a voting center, learn how to register to vote or find a drop box located in your neighborhood to make sure your ballot gets counted at Denvervotes.org.